bhung-bdai/NVIDIA-Warp/README.md

 This ensures that subsequent modifications to the library will be reflected in the Python package.

+### Creating a wheel
+If you want to build the library into a wheel, you can instead call (from this directory):

+    ./build_whl.sh

 ## Learn More

 Please see the following resources for additional background on Warp: